How to talk about the 2018 Super Bowl if you don't know what to talk about

 If you like "Good Will Hunting," "The Departed" or any given Wahlberg, Damon or Affleck, root for the Patriots.

-If you like "Rocky," "Philadelphia" (don't judge!) or Bradley Cooper, root for the Patriots.
+If you like "Rocky," "Philadelphia" (don't judge!) or Bradley Cooper, root for the Eagles.

 Clam chowder over cheesesteak ?
 Patriots.

-Note: CORRECTION: This piece has been republished to correct how many times the Eagles have been to the Super Bowl.